juanpy0223/Dell-Latitude-5490-8th-gen/README.md

  Dell Latitude 5490

-Tested to clean Install Mojave, Catalina, Big Sur and Monterey my wifi card is BCM94360ng, I havent tried any other.
+Tested to clean Install Mojave, Catalina, need some tweaking for Big Sir up, when Imhave time, will update my wifi card is BCM94360ng, I havent tried any other.

 please add your own PLATFORM INFO, with https://github.com/corpnewt/GenSMBIOS, im using MacBookPro15,2 SMBIOS.
 But you can use any SMBIOS from MBP14,1 through MBP16,1